This week, I wanted to take a minute for an important travel-writing public service announcement on following up with editors after a pitch!

 This whole concept of receiving an email from an editor and then responding with something, whether they have told you that one pitch you sent won’t work and why or that your story is all set, is something that comes up all the time on coaching calls.

-If we have time and we’ve gotten through the big rocks the writer wanted to surmount in our call, I start mentally running through all of the editor communications we’ve discussed in recent months and asking things like:
+If we have time and we’ve gotten through the big rocks the writer wanted to surmount in our call, I start mentally running through all of the editor communications we’ve discussed in recent months.
+Asking things like:

 • “Did the editor from ___ magazine get back to you?
 Oh, they told you they’re just about to cover it!
 Great, they’re happy you had an idea up their ally.
 What did you send them next?”